kailash-manasarovar/statement/docs/index.md

 ![All I wanted was to play the piano](content/tweets/all-i-wanted.png){width=75%}

-- They knew I loved to play the piano; long before I got close enough to anyone to have told them myself!
+- Except, they knew I loved to play the piano; long before I got close enough to anyone to have told them myself!
-- Here I am playing the piano at the yacht club as a student of the conservatory of Dénia in the winter of 2015 while suffering with increasing depression and anxiety as multiple local men were entering my spy-cam networked apartment to rape me after I'd gone to bed and been rendered unconscious with sedating gas.
+- Here I am at the yacht club as a student of the conservatory of Dénia in the winter of 2015 while suffering with increasing depression and anxiety as multiple local men were entering my spy-cam networked apartment to rape me after I'd gone to bed and been rendered unconscious with sedating gas.

 ![Katharine Murphy plays the piano at the boat club in Dénia in 2015](content/images/katharine-pianist.jpg){width=70%}